evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## Performance

-The BYD Seagull 38kWh has a maximum power of 55 KW (75 hp/74 bhp) and a total torque of 135 nm (100 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 13 seconds and has a top speed of 130 km/h (81 mph).
+The BYD Seagull 38kWh kWh provides basic performance with a maximum power of 55 kW (75 hp / 74 bhp) and a total torque of 135 Nm (100 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 13 seconds and reaches a top speed of 130 km/h (81 mph), which is more comparable to entry-level traditional internal combustion engine vehicles.

 ## Battery, range, and charging